-6.11 Principle 2: A person is not to be treated as unable to make a decision unless all practicable steps to help them to do so have been taken without success.
+- 6.2 Principle 2: A person is not to be treated as unable to make a decision unless all practicable steps to help them to do so have been taken without success. - 6.2.1 This principle aims to stop people being automatically labelled as 'lacking capacity' and encourages individuals' to play as big a role as possible in decision-making and prevent unnecessary intervention in their lives.